RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/docker-quickstart.md

 - Port 9443 for [REST API]({{<relref "/rs/references/rest-api">}}) connections

-- Port 12000 for Redis client connections
+- Port 12000 configured Redis database port allowing client connections

 You can publish other [ports]({{< relref "/rs/networking/port-configurations.md" >}}) with `-p <host_port>:<container_port>` or use the `--network host` option to open all ports to the host network.